 West Nile virus is dangerous.
 It arrived into Contra Costa County in 2004, a mere five years after it first entered the Western Hemisphere into New York in 1999.
 It's now endemic - established and ingrained into our environment.
 READ MORE.

 Fogging or spraying to control adult mosquitoes only occurs after surveillance and testing indicate either the presence of West Nile virus in an area, or if the number of mosquitoes exceeds the public health threshold.
 The majority of our mosquito control is completed when the mosquitoes are in the water in their larval form.
-We fog or spray for adult mosquitoes when our surveillance data meets the criteria to perform this action.
-We encourage residents to sign up and receive free email notifications that include fogging schedules, interactive maps, product information, and more.
+We spray for adult mosquitoes when our surveillance data meets the criteria to perform this action.
+We encourage residents to sign up and receive free email notifications that include adult mosquito control schedules, interactive maps, product information, and more.

 Contra Costa County is home to twenty three species of mosquitoes.
 There are also several types of insects located throughout the county that many people perceive as a mosquito, but actually are different species of insects.
 READ MORE.